 Insurance.com used data from auto insurance applications to arrive at its figures.

 If you have been hit with a charge of driving under the influence in Pasadena or elsewhere in the Southland, you might be wondering what specifically constitutes a violation of the law.
 If you are arrested for a “standard” DUI – an incident not complicated by injury or other charges – you will likely face a charge of violation of California Vehicle Code Section 23152(a) or 23152(b).

 23152(a) says that, if a California officer stops you while you are driving an auto or other motor vehicle while under the influence of alcohol or drugs, you may face criminal charges that could lead to sentences like license suspension, jail time, serious fines, points on your DMV record, and strict probation terms.

 23152(b) alternatively defines the crime of Southern California DUI as driving with a BAC level (blood alcohol concentration) of 0.08% or more.
 If your BAC level is positive for DUI, you can face the same punishments stipulated in 23152(a).

 To respond effectively to charges, you may wish to consult an attorney experienced with Southern California DUI law.

 The Harvard Law School educated former prosecutor Michael Kraut may be able to help you.
-After serving for 14+ years as one of LA’s most fear prosecutors (Senior Attorney in the DA’s office), Attorney Kraut opened his own firm, The Kraut Law Group, and he now uses his vast experience and connections to battle on behalf of criminal defendants.
+After serving for 14+ years as one of LA’s most fear prosecutors (Senior Attorney in the DA’s office), Attorney Kraut opened his own firm, The Kraut Criminal & DUI Lawyers, and he now uses his vast experience and connections to battle on behalf of criminal defendants.